vivecuervo7/fastendpoints-mediatr-examples/Presentation/pages/11-entity-mapping.md

 </div>

 <!--
-The last frequently-seen feature of FastEndpoints is some nice wrappers around mapping between our entities and their request or response DTOs.
+The last of FastEndpoints' basic features are some nice wrappers around mapping between our entities and their request or response DTOs.

 [click]